-EEX and Powernext generally do not allow users to create complex instruments.
+EEX generally does not allow users to create complex instruments.

 When a complex instrument is created, T7 assigns a new instrument identifier to the complex instrument.
 The identifier and the signature of the new complex instrument are disseminated to the market participants on the reference data and market data feeds.